 Furniture and study rooms

 There is one adjustable height desk situated close to the fire exit at the end of the row of desks with PC's.
 There are no rooms specifically for disabled students but you may be eligible to use the accessible individual study rooms in the Main Library in George Square.
-To arrange this students should contact the Student Disability Service (details at end of this webpage).
+To arrange this students should contact the Disability and Inclusive Learning Service (details at end of this webpage).

 If you require assistance to evacuate in an emergency you should ensure you have a PEEP /PEAP (Personal Emergency Evacuation Plan).
 To arrange a PEEP/PEAP for this building please contact your school for more information.

 Western General Hospital University Library